Datagatherer2357/Gareth-Duffy-GMIT-Project/README.md

 Following this, Python will ask the user to input 4 "new" Iris measurements (sepal length, sepal width, petal length and petal width) and then decide what Iris species it "believes" the measurements belong to based on what it has just learned and from what new measurments we have given it.

 Python will output this predicted flower type and generate an accuracy estimate (percentage) and confidence intervals based on its prediction [15] (See Index [15] below and Index[15] in project.py file):

-The output (Index[15]) can be seen in this URL: https://image.ibb.co/hiP1Un/Index15.png

 <img src="https://image.ibb.co/hiP1Un/Index15.png" alt="Index15" border="0" />